Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Differentially Private Observers with Output Perturbation

-Note in the previous proposition that the choice of $L_k$ has an impact both on $\rho$ and $\gamma$.
-Increasing the gain $L_k$ can help decrease the contraction rate $\beta$, but at the same time it increases $K'$, forcing us to increase $\rho$ so that $\alpha + K'/\rho < 1$.
-Hence in general we should look to achieve a reasonable contraction rate $\beta$ with the smallest gain possible, in order to reduce the overall system sensitivity (in the sense of Section \ref{section: sensitivity}).
-We conclude this section with two corollaries of Proposition \ref{prop: basic result for observer design} providing differentially private observers with output perturbation.
+In Corollary \ref{cor: special result for Luenberger observers}, the choice of $H_k$ has an impact both on $\rho$ and on the $\ell^p$-sensitivity bound.
+Increasing the gains $H_k$ can help decrease the contraction rate $\rho$ to obtain a more rapidly converging observer, but at the same time it increases the sensitivity, in the sense of Section \ref{section: sensitivity}, and thus the level of noise necessary for differential privacy.
+Hence, in general, we should try to achieve a reasonable contraction rate $\rho$ with the smallest gain possible.
+We conclude this section with two more corollaries, describing differentially private observers with output perturbation.